Skip to content

 Arm mounting complete:

-Install the arm and riser onto the mounting plate using four M3 100mm screws:
+Install the arm and the riser onto the mounting plate using four M3 100mm screws:

 Note